From The Giant’s Campaign, a Novel

 Megaera crossed around a high wall of tumbled boulder that left only a narrow gap on one side, and as she did, she could make out the form of a hairy goblin giant, nearly as large as an ogre, crouched on a ledge thirty feet above the cavern floor.
 Lydia had assumed a half-wolf shape, and her fangs were exposed on one side in a snarl.

 “I don’t need to see you to find you, smelly gruant scum!” she growled.

 “Don’t provoke me, dog!
 Go fetch your curs.”

 “How many more checks are there?
-We have news to bring the crossroad guards,” Lydia said.
+We have news to bring to the crossroad guards,” Lydia said.

 “Two, maybe three.”